ricsanfre/pi-cluster/docs/_docs/logging.md

 ### Fluent-bit installation

 Fluentbit is a lightweight version of fluentd ( just 640 KB not requiring any gem library to be installed).
-See comparison [here](https://docs.fluentbit.io/manual/about/fluentd-and-fluent-bit).
+Find more details about fluentbit-fluentd comparison in [Fluentbit documentation: "Fluentd & Fluent Bit"]https://docs.fluentbit.io/manual/about/fluentd-and-fluent-bit).

 It can be installed and configured to collect and parse Kubernetes logs deploying a daemonset pod (same as fluentd).
 See fluenbit documentation on how to install it on Kuberentes cluster (https://docs.fluentbit.io/manual/installation/kubernetes).